Finding a Cure for Mesothelioma

 Mesothelioma treatment has come a long way over the past several decades.
 When mesothelioma researchers began studying the cancer, all they knew was that it was linked to asbestos.
 There was little information on how the disease progressed and very few treatment options were available.

-Today, options such as chemotherapy, photodynamic therapy, gene therapy, and immunotherapy are pushing the boundaries of what is possible.
+Today, options such as chemotherapy, photodynamic therapy, gene therapy, immunotherapy, and surgery are pushing the boundaries of what is possible.
 Further, they are extending the lifespans of patients with mesothelioma.

 Biological therapies and cell therapies are very promising.
 They may even deliver a cure at some point in the near future.
 Biological therapies modify or disrupt the way that cells normally work.
 This can offer doctors creative solutions for fighting abnormal cells affected by asbestos exposure.

 While there’s currently not a cure, it’s possible to become a mesothelioma survivor with medical treatment in some cases.
 Read about others who’ve survived this cancer in our Free Mesothelioma Survivors Guide.

 New Treatments to Lead to a Cure